hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 - Sawtooth Issue: (leave this empty)

 # Summary
-[summary]: #summary
-This RFC proposes to implement the possibility to add new peers in runtime (through the component validator endpoint) when a node is working in the `static` peering mode.
+[summary]: #summary This RFC proposes to implement the possibility to add new peers and remove the existing connections in runtime (through the component validator endpoint) when a node is working in the `static` peering mode.
 Along with that it also adds the corresponding extensions to the off-chain permissioning model.

 # Motivation
 [motivation]: #motivation